-.
 Let common sense rule when you carry a loaded firearm.
 If you're in a situation that could risk accidental discharge - such as crossing a fence, wading through a stream or climbing a tree - always unload your firearm.
 Never pull or push a loaded firearm toward yourself or another person.
-And never carry a loaded firearm in a scabbard, detached holster or gun case.
+And never carry a loaded firearm in a scabbard, detached holster or firearm case.

-• Certain firearms (including some Remington® rifles and shotguns) are equipped with internal security devices to prevent unauthorized use.
-In addition, some firearms owners use external devices, such as cable locks and trigger blocks, for the same purpose.
-Firearms should be stored in a secure place where children Even if you use such a device, you should still keep your firearm unloaded when stored cannot access them.
-A gun safe or not in use.
-And using internal or external devices cannot substitute, however, for is an ideal way to secure your firearm securing your firearms and ammunition in a separate, locked location.
+Certain firearms (including some Remington[®] rifles and shotguns) are equipped with internal security devices to prevent unauthorized use.
+In addition, some firearm owners use external devices, such as cable locks and trigger blocks, for the same purpose.
+Even if you use such a device, you should still keep your firearm unloaded when stored or not in use.
+Find using internal or external devices cannot substitute, however, for securing your acception firearm and ammunition in a separate, locked location.

-• Safe storage of firearms is just as critical as safe handling.
+Safe storage of firearms is just as critical as safe handling.
 Never store firearms loaded.
 Be sure to keep your firearms in a secure place where unauthorized persons cannot get their hands on them without your knowledge.

-• Take special care if there are children around.
+Take special care if there are children around.
 Children are fascinated by firearms.
 It's a natural curiosity that can have tragic consequences when not properly supervised.
-Store your firearms in a locked firearm safe or some other location that physically bars a child from gaining access.
+Store your firearm in a locked firearm safe or some other location that physically bars a child from gaining access.

-• Ammunition should be stored and locked in a location separate from your firearm.
+Ammunition should be stored and locked in a location separate from your firearm.
 Never leave an unsecured firearm or ammunition in a closet, dresser drawer or under the bed.
 Remember, it is your responsibility to make sure that children and others unfamiliar with firearms cannot get access to your firearm and ammunition.